danainjax/is-it-ok/NOTES.md

 4-Movie
 5-UserForm

-[ ] There should be 3 routes
+[ ] There should be 3 routes, good rule for back end and your front end

-[ ] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs (Links to an external site.); docs for v4 can be found here (Links to an external site.)) see restular.com
+[ ] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs (Links to an external site.); docs for v4 can be found here (Links to an external site.)) \*see restular.com

 [ ] Use Redux middleware to respond to and modify state change